 You simply place the drum tuner on any part of the drum head and it will tell you its pressure reading.
 You don’t even need to hit the drum!

-This tuner has to be used together with good hearing and ability to tune the drums, at least for the first time.
-Since it doesn’t show you the exact note your drum is playing when you hit it, you still need to have a good ear to get the tuning part right.
+This tuner has to be used together with good hearing and the ability to tune the drums, at least for the first time.
+Since it doesn’t show you the exact specific note your drum is playing when you hit it, you still need to have a good ear to get the tuning part right.

-But, once you got it, you can write down tension values for as a reference point and just simply use them the next time you tune your drums.
+Once you got it, you can write down tension values for as a reference point and just simply use them the next time you tune your drums.

 From the same company comes the younger brother of the previous tuner, the DrumDial Digital Drum Tuner.

-Essentially, they work in the same way, but this ones has a more modern LED display.
+Essentially, they work in the same way, but this one has a more modern LED display.
 This can come very useful if you’re out on the road and tuning your drums in the dark environment because this LED display has a backlight, as opposed to the gauge with which you have to have a flashlight on you.

-There are no differences in quality between the analog and the digital version of this tuner and they both work in the same way.
+There are no differences in quality between the analog version and the digital version of this tuner and they both work in the same way.

 This is one of the most known drum tuners out there and for a good reason.
 Tune-bot TBS-001 works on the same principle as a guitar tuner, simply recording the drum and giving you a reading of the sound, by which you can then fine–tune your drums.

-You can use an app on the phone to get suggestions from tuner maker about how to get your drums tuned finely and a great plus of this tuner is that you can tune your drums by note, which is great in a recording setting especially.
+You can use an app on the phone to get suggestions from tuner makers about how to get your drums tuned finely and a great plus of this tuner is that you can tune your drums by note, which is great in a recording setting especially.

-The main issue of this tuner is that you need to tap the drums for it to work, so it’s not an option if you need to tune your drums silently (at a gig or somewhere).
+The main issue with this tuner is that you need to tap the drums for it to work, so it’s not an option if you need to tune your drums silently (at a gig or somewhere).
 Also, it can’t be used as well in a noisy environment as it will pick up sounds around it.

-Another one of the tension watches, this tuner is very similar as the DrumDial we mentioned earlier in the article.
+Another one of the tension watches, this tuner is very similar to the DrumDial we mentioned earlier in the article.
 The TAMA TW100 Tension Watch is an analog tension watch tuner, which means it’s basically a pressure gauge measuring the tension of the drumheads when you tune them.

 The great thing about this tuner is that it’s just an analog gauge, which means there are no electrics in it to break, and it’s really easy to use.